kmkhant/Sorter/README.md

 - Report me a bug
 - Help me document the code

-Licensed under the GNU GPLv3, see [LICENSE](LICENSE) for more information.
+Licensed under the MIT LICENSE, see [LICENSE](LICENSE) for more information.